 Vets Recommending Us and Customer Testimonials:

-Our company, Products Development, LLC has exhibited our K9 Choice and Lignans For Life products at the Western Veterinary Conference in Las Vegas and the CVC Vet show in San Diego.
+Our company, Lignans for Life LLC (formerly Products Development, LLC) has exhibited our K9 Choice and Lignans For Life products at the Western Veterinary Conference in Las Vegas and the CVC Vet show in San Diego.
 Hundreds of Veterinarians visited our booth, many of whom already carried our products, and many of whom started carrying our flaxseed and HMR lignans- as well as our K9 Choice brand melatonin- after the show.
 Most of the other vets were excited to learn about alternative treatment options; especially a low cost treatment that promotes general health.
 Veterinarians worldwide use us as a source for lignans and melatonin.

 Cathy from Ohio wrote to us saying, “I am very impressed with the Lignans For Life Products…the dog that I bought them for is a 15 year old Akita/Siberian Husky mix female with atypical Cushings disease.
 Most of her symptoms have become more manageable (heavy breathing, excessive drinking and urination, skin lesions, stiffness in her back legs, sleeplessness at night, etc) and she is more comfortable.
 She has a pep in her step that she hasn’t had for years and she is now a therapy dog at a local retirement center here in Akron, OH.
 The products were securely packaged and the order shipped promptly.”